Workflow: Planning

 Planning as conversation

-Planning is a conversation.
+This phase is a conversation.
 The agent drafts; the human pushes back on what doesn’t hold and adds context the agent can’t see.
 This is where the human’s organizational context matters — constraints that aren’t in the code or visible to the agent.

 When planning is implicit